Emanuel Solomon

 Emanuel Solomon (1800–3 October 1873) was a businessman and politician in the early days of the Colony of South Australia, representing the seat of West Adelaide in the South Australian Legislative Assembly from 1862 to 1865.
-He is the brother of Vaiben Solomon and is a part of the larger Solomon family.
+He is the brother of Vaiben Solomon and son of Samuel Moss Solomon.

 History

 Emanuel was born in London, a son of Samuel Moss Solomon (c.
 1769 – 13 May 1842) and his first wife Elizabeth née Moses (c.
 1772–c.
 1814).
 He and his brother Vaiben Solomon (1802 – 21 June 1860) were transported to Sydney and served time for larceny, arriving on 1 May 1818 aboard the Lady Castlereagh.

 He arrived in South Australia in 1837 and was one of the founders of the Adelaide Hebrew Congregation.

-He founded the Queen's Theatre, Adelaide with brother Vaiben and occasional involvement of nephew Judah Moss Solomon (1818–1880), father of Vaiben Louis Solomon.
+In 1840 he founded the Queen's Theatre, Adelaide with brother Vaiben and occasional involvement of nephew Judah Moss Solomon (1818–1880), father of Vaiben Louis Solomon.

+Vaiben and Emanuel Solomon were agents for the brig Dorset, Captain David Walsh (died 1851), owner Charles Smith, from 1839 to 1842, and from 1843 dedicated to their exclusive use, perhaps ownership, to at least 1847.
+Dorset was highly regarded, with superior cabin accommodation, and besides her commercial involvement was often used for family transportation between Sydney and Adelaide.

 In 1848 he and Matthew Smith purchased 85 acre of land on Spencer Gulf and subdivided it as a township to be known as Port Pirie.
 Little development occurred on site and by the late 1860s there were only three woolsheds on the riverfront.
 It was later re-surveyed and became Port Pirie's suburb Solomontown, commonly referred to as "Solly".
 Solomon had reserved a parcel of land for a synagogue, but was never taken up by the few Jews in Port Pirie.
 A clause in his will left it to whatever denomination should erect a building there, which offer was taken up by the Bible Christians, who transported a surplus building to the site.

-Solomon is commemorated for the generosity he provided to Mary MacKillop.
+Solomon is commemorated for the generosity he extended to Mary MacKillop.

 In November 1871 he gave the Sisters of St. Joseph, who had been evicted from their convent, a house rent free.

 In December 1871 he hosted a reception for 500 early settlers of South Australia to celebrate the 35th anniversary of the foundation of the colony.
 Photographer Henry Jones took photographs of most if not all of those who were invited to attend.
 He presented a large composite photograph to Solomon, and in 1910 another was purchased from Jones by T. R. Bowman and donated to the Public Library for display in the entrance foyer.